InsightEdge/BigDL/insightedge/article/article.md

     * Open GS UI and verify that predictions are saved in io.insightedge.bigdl.model.Prediction object.
     * Start web server to track CallSessions objects: ```cd web and sh runWeb.sh```.

-Now open go to [https://localhost:9443](https://localhost:9443).
+Now open go to [https://localhost:9443](https://localhost:9443):

 1. Click on a microphone button and start talking.
 Click microphone button one more time to stop.
 2. Shortly you will see a new record in "In-process calls" table.
 It means that call is currently processed.
 3. After a while row from "In-process call" table will be moved to the "Call sessions" table.
 In column "Category" you can see to which category speech was classified by BigDL model.
+In column time you will see how much time it took to classify the speech.

 ## Shutting down:
 * Stop kafka: ```sh kafka-stop.sh```